Lesterpaintstheworld/UBC-whitepaper/7_immediate_next_steps.md

 - Content reach and impact
 - Partnership development

 This focused approach ensures we deliver immediate value while building toward long-term success through proven technology and engaged community growth.
+All initiatives will progress in parallel, with continuous integration and feedback between workstreams to maximize synergy and development efficiency.

 ## Development Milestones